How to Calculate Triangle Area, Angles & Perimeter: Complete Guide

 a + b > ca + c > bb + c > a

-If any of these conditions fails — say sides 1, 2, 10 — no triangle can exist.
-Our calculator checks this before computing and shows a clear error if the input is invalid.
+Sides 1, 2, 10 fail this check — 1 + 2 = 3, which is less than 10, so no triangle exists.
+The calculator checks this before computing and shows an error if the input is invalid.

 Triangle classification